what is nad

 The NAD+ research landscape

-Sirtuins and longevity: Sirtuin research has produced an extensive body of published literature, with SIRT1 in particular studied extensively in longevity biology contexts.
+Sirtuin research has produced an extensive body of published literature, with SIRT1 in particular studied extensively in longevity biology contexts.
 The connection between NAD+ availability and sirtuin activity is well established in the published literature.

-A systematic review of 10 randomised controlled trials with 437 participants confirmed that oral NMN supplementation consistently elevated blood NAD+ levels in human subjects.
+A systematic review of 10 randomised controlled trials with 437 participants confirmed oral NMN supplementation consistently elevated blood NAD+ levels in human subjects.

 FAQ